 - Manual Distractions: These occur when something causes you to take your hands off the wheel.
 This could include activities such as picking up an item you have dropped, doing your makeup, drinking coffee, eating, etc.

 - Cognitive Distractions: This occurs when your mind becomes focused on something other than the task of driving.
 You may be worried about bills, but if you’re going 70 miles an hour, you’ll contribute more to your future by studying what the cars around you are doing.

 If you have been injured in an accident that you believe was caused by distracted driving, the outcome of your case depends on your ability to prove negligence.
-There are a number of ways our attorney can help you pursue full compensation for all damages.
+There are a number of ways a Denver distracted driver accident attorney can help you pursue full compensation for all damages.

 - Obtaining a statement from the driver: It’s not likely that a driver will admit to reckless behavior, but it’s not impossible.
 In the event that the driver made such a statement to you at the time of the accident, it can help your case.

 - Testimony from witnesses: If there were others at the scene, including passengers in the car that struck you or police officers who were called to the scene and are gathering evidence, your attorney can secure testimony from these witnesses, guided by knowledge of exactly what questions should be asked.

 - Cellphone records: Our attorney can request cellphone records as evidence that a phone was in use at the time the impact occurred.

 - Video records: It’s possible that surveillance cameras were operating in the vicinity of your accident.
 Our attorney and accident investigators know how to pursue this line of evidence.

 - Making the most of your observations: Through careful and informed questioning, an attorney can determine whether there were things that you may have seen or heard at the time of the accident that may help you make your case.